opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ![How settings look like if you have multiple agencies](/assets/img_svp_5.png)

 ### How to set agency approval settings
-**Method 1.
-After you set up corporate billing for the first time**

 1. After setting up corporate billing successfully, you will see a page with the message, **Success!**.
 2. Tap **Proceed to setup**.